-- demolition of existing bungalow (see separate Conservation Area Consent application) - 2 storey mock-Tudor style dwelling with dormer windows to the front and rear providing accommodation in roof - dwelling would have a footprint of c236m - staggered rear building line - first floor element adjacent to no.60, terminates c1m beyond first floor wall of adjacent no.60 - single storey conservatory to rear, adjacent to no.60, sited 2.5m away from flank wall of no.60, to project 3.5m beyond main rear wall - first floor element adjacent to no.64, terminates c2.3m beyond first floor wall of adjacent no.64 - single storey element adjacent to 64 terminates level with existing single storey section to no.64 ensure that the materials are appropriate for Conservation Area.
-In particular, the windows and the rear conservatory should be timber, rather than UPVC, as they will be highly visible features from both the main road at the front and the lake at the rear
+- demolition of existing bungalow (see separate Conservation Area Consent application) - 2 storey mock-Tudor style dwelling with dormer windows to the front and rear providing accommodation in roof - dwelling would have a footprint of c236m - staggered rear building line - first floor element adjacent to no.60, terminates c1m beyond first floor wall of adjacent no.60 - single storey conservatory to rear, adjacent to no.60, sited 2.5m away from flank wall of no.60, to project 3.5m beyond main rear wall - first floor element adjacent to no.64, terminates c2.3m beyond first floor wall of adjacent no.64 - single storey element adjacent to 64 terminates level with existing single storey section to no.64 e) Consultations CAAC: ensure that Conservation conservatory will be highly No objection to the replacement dwelling.
+However, need to ensure that the materials are appropriate for the Conservation Area.
+In particular, the windows and the rear conservatory should be timber, rather than UPVC, as they will be highly visible features from both the main road at the front and the lake at the rear Advertisement Character of Conservation Area Expiry 14-OCT-04 Notifications Sent 5 Replies 1 Expiry 04-OCT-04